Fire Emblem Warriors: Three Hopes: Synopsis

 Claude initially opposes Edelgard in defense of Leicester.
 However, an attempt to counter invade the Empire is interrupted when Shahid launches another attack on the Alliance, forcing Claude to break his momentum against Adrestia to repel and kill Shahid.
 Claude negotiates a ceasefire with Edelgard.
 Four months later, the Alliance is reformed as the Leicester Federation, with Claude as its first king.
-Claude, who agrees with Edelgard's belief that the Rhea is stagnating Fódlan, sets out to kill Rhea and cripple the Church's military and political power.
-Claude drives Dimitri to the capital of Faerghus but is forced to back down when those who slither in the dark incite civil unrest in Leicester.
+Claude, who agrees with Edelgard's belief that Rhea is stagnating Fódlan, sets out to kill Rhea and cripple the Church's military and political power.
+Claude drives Dimitri to the capital of Faerghus but is forced to back down when Those Who Slither in the Dark incite civil unrest in Leicester.
 The Empire and Federation defeat the Kingdom and Church in battle, leading Dimitri to abandon the Church to protect Faerghus, allowing Claude and Shez to battle and kill Rhea.
 With his goal complete, Claude proposes an end to the war, although it is uncertain whether his words will be heeded.